-The Trump administration ushered in the era of alternative facts, aka misinformation.
-From space lasers, lizard people, Qanon, and the “stop the steal” movement, the Trump administration embraced this new post truth “reality.”
-While conspiracy theorists have always existed, this era has brought insanity into the mainstream.
-But why does misinformation spread so easily in the digital age, and what can we do about it?
+The last few years have ushered in the era of “alternative facts.”
+From space lasers, lizard people, Qanon, to the “stop the steal” movement, leaders everywhere have embraced and exploited, this new post-truth paradigm.
+While conspiracy theorists have always existed, this era has brought delusion into the mainstream.
+Why does misinformation spread so readily in the digital age, and is there anything we can do about it?

-At the other end of these rabbit holes, the Earth is flat, CNN anchors eat babies, and the inauguration of Biden was filmed on a sound stage.
-As crazy as it may sound, those who come out the other end of the rabbit hole are absolutely certain of one thing: they know the “truth” and everyone else is “sheep.”
+At the other end of these rabbit holes, the Earth is flat, CNN anchors eat babies, and the inauguration of President Biden was filmed on a sound stage.
+As crazy as it may sound, those who come out the other end of the rabbit hole are absolutely certain of one thing: they know the “truth” and everyone else is a “sheeple.”

 There are more practical and less intrusive means of countering misinformation.
-First we need a renewed emphasis on critical thinking skills in our schools.
-We shouldn’t teach our students what to think, but we do need to teach them how to think with health skepticism.
+First, we need a renewed emphasis on critical thinking skills in our schools.
+We shouldn’t teach our students what to think, but we do need to teach them how to think with a healthy level of skepticism.
 Second, it is important to recognize our own fallibility.
 We are born with a predisposition toward confirmation bias, and although we cannot alter our biology, we can become cognizant of our human limitations.
-This goes a long way.
-Finally, we need to bust the filter bubbles that harbor these destructive echo-chambers.
-New legislation should require that online platforms use algorithms that do not placate primordial tendencies toward confirmation bias, but instead feed users a steady diet of balanced information.